Posts

 Spring Brunch Recipe!
 Baked Hash Browns Cups

-The Very Best Southern Candied Sweet Potatoes, slices of sweet potatoes covered with a buttery brown sugar mixture and cooked until the edges are caramelized.
-A side dish that graces tables in the south especially around the holidays.
-The season for sweet potatoes is ending here in East Texas and farmers are getting ready to plant for the next season.
-I had several small sweet potatoes left in my bin and decided to make my husband some Southern Candied Sweet Potatoes to go with a pot of Purple Hull Peas, Skillet Fried Okra , and a pan of Cornbread .
-You know here in the South we are known for eating a meal consisting of vegetables only.
-These candied sweet potatoes are buttery sweet--almost close to being the dessert to the meal instead of a vegetable.
-A sweet lady at the office where I use to work with gave me a secret to making the best Candied Sweet Potatoes.
-Sweet Potatoes have a lot of water in them so rather than boil them in water and then ca
+The Very Best Southern Candied Sweet Potatoes are slices of sweet potatoes covered with a buttery brown sugar mixture and cooked until the edges are caramelized.
+SOUTHERN CANDIED SWEET POTATOES Sweet potatoes are not just for pies and casseroles.
+For many years, they have graced the tables in the South as a side dish around the holidays.
+The sweet potato season is ending here in East Texas, and farmers are getting ready to plant for the next season.
+I had several small sweet potatoes left in my bin , so I decided to make my husband some Southern-candied sweet Potatoes to go with a pot of Purple Hull Peas, a Skillet Fried Okra , and Cornbread .

 Brandy's Brussel Sprouts with Bacon adds a delightful touch to our Thanksgiving menu!